jhelgert/pyDPQCQP/README.md

 # pyDPQCQP

-This is a simple python module for quickly calculating a dual bound to the primal problem
+This is a python module for quickly calculating a dual bound to the primal problem

 ```